jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 -------------------------------------------------------------
 ```

-If the attribute gen_dm is set to True (i.e. gen_dm=True), then a file like `*_unpaired.fch` will also be generated, in which the unpaired electron density is stored.
+If the attribute `gen_dm` is set to `True`, then a file like `*_unpaired.fch` will also be generated, in which the unpaired electron density is stored.
 The unpaired density can be visualized by GaussView or Multiwfn+VMD.

 Yamaguchi's biradical index for UHF: \\( t = (n_{HONO} - n_{LUNO})/2, y = 1 - 2t/(1 + t^2) \\)